EducationalTestingService/rsmtool/doc/intermediate_files_rsmtool.rst

 Intermediate files
 ------------------

-Although the primary output of RSMTool is an HTML report, we also want the user to be able to conduct additional analyses outside of RSMTool.
-To this end, all of the tables produced in an RSMTool experiment report are saved as the file format specified with ``file_format`` parameter in the ``output`` directory.
+Although the primary output of RSMTool is an HTML report, we also want the user to be able to conduct additional analyses outside of RSMTool.To this end, all of the tables produced in the experiment report are saved as files in the format as specified by ``file_format`` parameter in the ``output`` directory.
 The following sections describe all of the intermediate files that are produced.

 .. note::